dd32/td-gh-ex/readme.txt

 Tags: two-columns, left-sidebar, right-sidebar, flexible-header, custom-background, custom-header, custom-menu, custom-logo, featured-images, footer-widgets, full-width-template, theme-options, threaded-comments, translation-ready, blog
 Requires at least: 4.8
 Tested up to: 4.8
-Stable tag: 1.0.3
+Stable tag: 1.0.4
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==
 Description: Atento is a minimalist WordPress blog theme beautifully crafted to help you create a stunning blog, suitable for any kind of blog fashion, travel, music, car, real state, beauty, design, food, wedding, movie, photography, technology, personal blog sites.
 It is designed with a focus on minimal & clean design, unique styling, elegant typography selection to highlight and emphasis your blog content to your readers.
-Read more details at https://precisethemes.com/go/atento and View Demo at https://precisethemes.com/go/atento-demo

 == Frequently Asked Questions ==
 = Ho to setup homepage as in demo? =